June 19 to June 26, 2023 | National University of Singapore

 TAs will host office hours through Slack to support you as you work through these pre-arrival materials.

-In order to prepare for SICSS-Singapore 2022, you should read Matt Salganik’s book, Bit by Bit: Social Research in the Digital Age (Read online or purchase from IndieBound, Princeton University Press), or Amazon, Barnes & Noble.
+In order to prepare for SICSS-Singapore 2023, we recommend reading Matt Salganik’s book, Bit by Bit: Social Research in the Digital Age (Read online or purchase from IndieBound, Princeton University Press), or Amazon, Barnes & Noble.
 Parts of this book, which is a broad introduction to computational social science, will be review for most of you, but if we all read this book ahead of time, then we can use our time together for more advanced topics.